Diocese of Daet

-The Diocese of Daet (Dioecesis Daëtiensis) is an Latin Catholic diocese of the Catholic Church in the Philippines.
-It is named after its episcopal see, Daet, a city in the province of Camarines Norte in the Philippines.
+The Diocese of Daet (Dioecesis Daëtiensis) is a Latin Catholic diocese of the Catholic Church in the Philippines.
+It is named after its episcopal see, Daet, a town in the province of Camarines Norte in the Philippines.

-The Diocese of Daet, with jurisdiction over the Province of Camarines Norte and suffragan to the Archdiocese of Caceres, was created on May 27, 1974, by Pope Paul VI with Celestino R. Enverga as the first bishop of the diocese.
+The Diocese of Daet, with jurisdiction over the Province of Camarines Norte and suffragan to the Archdiocese of Caceres, was created on May 27, 1974, by Pope Paul VI, with Celestino R. Enverga as the first bishop of the diocese.

 History

 On September 1, 1974, the Diocese of Daet was formally established along with the installation of its first bishop, Celestino Rojo Enverga, a native of Jose Panganiban, Camarines Norte.
 The Diocese of Daet was entrusted to the care of St. Joseph the Worker.

 Through the apostolic constitution “Requirit Maximopere”, Pope Paul VI separated Daet from the Archdiocese of Caceres, thereby creating Daet as a new diocese which became a suffragan of the Archdiocese of Caceres.

 Since the Augustinian missionaries Diego de Espinar and Francisco Merino had established Christian communities in Paracale in 1571, it took 393 years for Camarines Norte, the land of gold and pineapple, to be erected as a diocese.

 Ordained in 1706, Don Gregorio Cabalquinto from the town of Paracale was the first Bicolano priest.

-The history of the diocese could be divided into three periods.
+The history of the diocese can be divided into three periods.
 The first period spans from 1974 to 1984.